Dr Emma Peplow

 History of Parliament Research

-As Head of Development I am responsible for developing the Oral History Project, new project funding and areas of the website.
+As Head of Oral History I am responsible for developing the Oral History Project, and contemporary history at the Trust.
 My current working days are Monday-Wednesday.

-I joined the History in September 2012 as Communications and Outreach officer, and was Assistant Director responsible for Communications, Publications and Oral History between January 2018-October 2019.
+I joined the History in September 2012 as Communications and Outreach officer.
+I was Assistant Director responsible for Communications, Publications and Oral History between January 2018-October 2019.
+After that I was Head of Development until March 2022.

 Research and Publications

-My research interests are wide and varied!
-I am currently working, with Dr Priscila Pivatto, on publications based on our oral history project interviews.
-An introduction to the interviews will be published by Bloomsbury Academic in 2020.
+My current research interests are largely based on contemporary politics and the oral history project.
+Together with Dr Priscila Pivatto, I speak and publish widely on our oral history project interviews, and have a particular interest in gender and culture in the Commons.
+An introduction to our archive was published by Bloomsbury Academic in 2020.

-In my previous role I worked as a Research Associate at the Marylebone Cricket Club Museum, running 'Taking the Field', an oral history project that is creating a collection of digital stories on the importance of grassroots cricket clubs to their communities in the UK and Sri Lanka.
-Before joining MCC, I completed a PhD in International History at the London School of Economics on The Western Allies in Berlin, 1945-48: Relations at the Ground Level and I taught at the LSE until 2018.
+Before joining the History I worked as a Research Associate at the Marylebone Cricket Club Museum, running 'Taking the Field', an oral history project that is creating a collection of digital stories on the importance of grassroots cricket clubs to their communities in the UK and Sri Lanka.
+In 2010 I completed a PhD in International History at the London School of Economics on The Western Allies in Berlin, 1945-48: Relations at the Ground Level and I taught at the LSE until 2018.

 My major publications include:

-- (ed. with Priscila Pivatto) The Political Lives of Postwar British MPs: An Oral History of Parliament (Bloomsbury Academic), forthcoming
+- (ed. with Priscila Pivatto) The Political Lives of Postwar British MPs: An Oral History of Parliament (Bloomsbury Academic), 2020

 - (wtih Priscila Pivatto) 'Life stories from the House of Commons: the History of Parliament oral hsitory project', Oral History 47:2 (Autumn 2019)